 But wait, the exercises are quite difficult and if you’re still not there yet, there is a better option to produce these amount of gains.

-I’m talking Calisthenics Academy.
+I’m talking The Movement Athlete Academy.
 No workout too easy or too difficult since every aspect of the routine is catered especially just for you.

 Building a turtle back would be a piece of cake.
 You don’t have to worry about which exercise to incorporate or how much reps or sets should you do.
 All of the these are taken care of once you’ve set your goal and taken the assessment test.

-Start transforming that back of your into a turtle’s shell with Calisthenics Academy.
+Start transforming that back of your into a turtle’s shell with The Movement Athlete Academy.

 Stay strong, friends!